-“There are some fantastic initiatives in place, such as National Women in Engineering Day, the WISE Campaign and IET Young Woman Engineer of the Year Awards.
+“There are some fantastic initiatives in place, such as International Women in Engineering Day, the WISE Campaign and IET Young Woman Engineer of the Year Awards.
 These are all working hard to attract more girls and young women into this important and rewarding profession, and in particular to support returning mothers.

 “But we urgently need to do more to break through the invisible barrier that seems to stop more women from entering the profession.
 I believe employers are particularly important in this process, by fostering positive work cultures and recruitment and parental leave policies.